 On the other hand, General Motors (GM) has already been in the trade for several decades and has only recently jumped on the electric vehicle bandwagon.

-With both companies getting more ambitious in the electric vehicle space, it would be interesting to see how each measures up to one another in revenue, margins, profitability, and possibly other metrics.
+With both companies getting more ambitious in the electric vehicle space, it would be interesting to see how each measures up to one another in revenue and margins.

 Theoretically, I would expect Tesla’s margin to be worse than that of GM, considering the extra expenses and costs required to operate its retail stores.